 The CUNY Postdoctoral Development Program was initiated to meet the training and professional development needs of postdoctoral researchers at the University.
-The program is administered through the Office of the Vice Chancellor for Research and overseen by a six-member postdoctoral planning committee comprised of three faculty and three postdoctoral research fellows chosen based on consultation with the Research Deans and/or Deans of Science at the CUNY campuses.
+The program is administered through the Office of the Vice Chancellor for Research.

 Postdoc Travel Awards

-Each postdoc may only submit one proposal per calendar year.
+(Please note: Each postdoc may only submit one proposal per calendar year.)

 Postdoctoral Association LinkedIn Group